Skip to content

-The general discussion had concerned the historical evolution of Horned God archetypes, and I had explained how the events of the Pax Romana and the later Roman Empire changed Paganism in many ways through the intermingling of various mystical and theological practices, culminating in a slew of multi-cultural mystery cults and alliances of esoteric thought.
+The discussion which brought this about had concerned the historical evolution of Horned God archetypes, and I had explained how the events of the Pax Romana and the later Roman Empire changed Paganism in many ways through the intermingling of various mystical and theological practices, culminating in a slew of multi-cultural mystery cults and alliances of esoteric thought.

 The querent seemed interested in the idea of Hard Polytheism being more serious, ultimately more “true” to the nature of the ancient Pagans, hinting that borrowing “bits and pieces” of other traditions as many are known to do today is not only a case of cultural appropriation, but ultimately disrespectful to the cultures in question.
 Their words were in many ways inspirational, and a great case was made.

-It was still wrong for the following reason:
+It was still troublesome for the following reason:

-HARD POLYTHEISM IS ALMOST ENTIRELY FICTIONAL, AND IN THE LONG RUN, RACIST.
+HARD POLYTHEISM OF THIS NATURE IS ALMOST ENTIRELY FICTIONAL, AND IN THE LONG RUN, RACIST.

 Now, the querent appeared as far from racist as one can get, mind you.
 Their genuine worry seemed to be the erosion and loss of proud and beautiful traditions through ostensibly a “Cliff’s Notes” interpretation of their mythologies, indicative of many modern “gimme now” trends, as well as the destructive nature of colonialism in general.
 Certainly valid fears.

 However, I shall attempt in the following essay to demonstrate how this conception of Hard Polytheism is inevitably intertwined with another faulty human construct — race, and both continually loom over the spiritual traditions like Mussolini’s fat-headed ghost.

 Race is a myth, people.
 Racism, unfortunately, is not.

 ROME FOR THE ROMANS